Raskelof/Talking-Stairs/README.md

 ### Environment setup

-This project was programmed in MicroPython and to get you started you will need to setup the environment.
+This project was programmed in MicroPython and to get you started you will need to set up the environment.

 ##### 1. Install drivers